daocaman/CRAWL-MANGA/README.md

 5. Download the youtube

-Note: Before using this script, you need to install ffmpeg [ffmpeg](https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/)
+Note: Before using this script, you need to install [ffmpeg](https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/)

 ```
 python -m tasks.DownloadYT